 For example, the Softrock, Flexradio, and RTL SDRs easily outperform most superhet radios in those five aspects.
 Innovative software makes these radios versatile and easy to use, but ultimately it is RF hardware with the first critical job: capturing a clear enough signal for manipulation in the digital domain.

-Though the QSD based software defined radios are obviously an advancement beyond superhets, they do have some limitations related to bandwidth and tuning range.
-These SDR's operating range is divided into a series of bands defined by the bandwidth of the A/D converter.
-As with a conventional radio with synthesizer tuning, the end user may tune in small steps: 0.1 kHz, 1 kHz, or any other convenient amount.
-The QSD based SDR hardware, however, actually tunes chunks of spectrum in 48, 96, or 192 kHz steps, and relies on a phase locked loop or direct digital synthesizer for this agility.
-Phase noise, spurs, and other problems arrived the moment designers moved away from simple crystal local oscillators.
-Superior signal purity and low noise performance, therefore, is still tough design challenge in SDRs.
+Though the QSD based software defined radios are obviously an advancement beyond superhets, they do have some limitations related to bandwidth, dynamic range, and tuning range.
+These SDR's operating range is limited by the bandwidth of the A/D converter - often an audio sound card.
+The QSD based SDR hardware, samples chunks of spectrum in 48, 96, or 192 kHz segments, and relies on a crystal oscillator, phase locked loop or direct digital synthesizer for setting its center frequency.
+Noise and distortion are introduced during mixing in the QSD due to oscillator phase noise, spurs, filtering, and mixer limitations.
+Superior signal purity and low noise performance, therefore, is tough design challenge in SDRs.
 That is why radios like the Flex-3000 or Flex-5000 are not quite as simple as they first appear.